demardefrozen10/Above-The-Rim-Discord-Bot/README.md

 - Used SQLite for storing team information and Sequelize as an ORM for easy database access.

 # Installation And Usage
-This bot was hosted on Cybrancee.
+This bot was hosted on a Oracle Cloud VM and CRON job was setup to automatically detect changes and restart instance.